hamtie/resume/README.md

 README
 ======

-This repository houses the source code to generate my resume.
+If you just want to see my resume, go [here](hanelifou.com/resume).

 If you'd like to use the source code to make your own resume, the following contains information about the resources I used to make it.
 (Right now I'm using a resume template from someone else but might shift over to my own eventually.)